How to Choose the Best Built EJ25 Short Block - Crawford Performance

 There are two types of Subaru owners who upgrade their engines: those who do it proactively, and those who do it after a catastrophic failure.
 Waiting for your stock engine to fail under pressure leads to a sudden, expensive, and frustrating repair.
 Building your engine proactively, however, turns a potential disaster into a planned, exciting upgrade.
 It’s about making a strategic choice to create a reliable foundation before you push your car to its limits.
-The difference is deciding to find a built EJ25 short block for sale on your own terms, giving you the confidence to pursue your power goals without worrying about what might break next.
+The difference is choosing a built EJ25 short block on your own terms, giving you the confidence to pursue your power goals without worrying about what might break next.

 Crawford Performance CTA Button